Understanding the Affordable Care Act

 • You can sign up by phone by calling 1-800-318-2596 for 24/7 assistance.

 • You can receive in person assistance by contacting one of the many Navigators that are trained and certified to assist you locally.
-Download this document generated by Pete’s office to see what Navigators are located near you.

 Many individuals and families will qualify for subsidies to help them purchase insurance coverage in the Marketplace.
 The Kaiser Family Foundation has created a “Subsidy Calculator” to help people estimate their eligibility for subsidies and how much you could spend on health insurance.
 You can visit this site here.